 In addition to looking at what site best meets your needs and your goals for your business, you should also consider your own personal preferences.

 I do a combination of scheduled posting and spontaneous posting.
-I'm really only active on two social sites right now (Pinterest and Facebook), and I just couldn't keep up with social and all of my other business and personal obligations (and maybe have some downtime once in a while) without the tools that allow me to schedule my posts.
+I'm active on Pinterest, Instagram, and Facebook right now.
+I just couldn't keep up with social media and all of my other business and personal obligations (and maybe have some downtime once in a while) without the tools that allow me to schedule my posts.

-The scheduled posts allow me to keep the social interaction going even if I'm busy with some other aspect of my business.
+The scheduled posts on Facebook, Pinterest, and Instagram allow me to keep the social interaction going even if I'm busy with some other aspect of my business.
 They also allow me to post items at the best times when followers are most likely to see them.

 If you're going to use social media for your business, do it well or don't do it.

 This is another lesson I've had to learn through trial and error.
-In addition to using Pinterest and Facebook to build a social voice for my site, I had also been using Twitter for a while.
+In addition to using Pinterest, Instagram, and Facebook to build a social voice for my site, I had also been using Twitter for a while.

-Unlike Pinterest and Facebook, I hadn't taken any time to learn Twitter best practices.
+Unlike Pinterest, Instagram, and Facebook, I hadn't taken any time to learn Twitter best practices.
 I was doing Twitter half-heartedly and was getting exactly the results I deserved (not much!).

 I realized that I didn't want a weak Twitter account representing my business online.
 I'd rather have no Twitter account than a bad Twitter account.
 So, I removed Twitter from my business marketing strategy for the time being.
-I'm still focused on building Facebook, but in the future, if it makes sense, I might come back to Twitter and do it right.
+If it makes sense, I might come back to Twitter at some point and do it right.

 A poorly done social media presence can lower your people's view of your company, and, if you have a website, it's possible that a spammy social media campaign could hurt your site's search engine rankings.
 So, do it well or not at all!

-So that's my strategy for social media marketing simplified.
+So that's my strategy for simplified social media marketing:

 The next time you see a headline that screams out, "15 Social Sites Business Owners MUST Use!" don't panic.
 There is absolutely no need to use 15 social sites (or even 5 social sites) to promote your business.
 In fact, unless you have a full time person in charge of managing your social media, you can't possibly do all of that well and still run your business.